-Attention parents who love to save a few bucks and find a cool new place to take the kids that will keep them occupied (educationally!) for hours: it’s time to pay a visit to Pre-K Mondays at The Works, a hands-on engineering museum for kids in Bloomington.
+Attention parents who love to save a few bucks and find a cool place to take the kids that will keep them occupied (educationally!) for hours: it’s time to pay a visit to Pre-K Mondays at The Works, a hands-on engineering museum for kids in Bloomington.

 First, the savings bit: The Works hosts select “Pre-K Mondays” during the school year where your kids (any age over 2) are admitted for just $4.50.
 Regular price admission – $9.00 – still applies for adults.
 Kids under 3 are free.

-- January 7 Snowball Design
+- January 13 Skyscraper Design and Build

-- May 20 Pool Noodle Monsters/Friends
+- May 4 Pool Noodle Marble Tracks

 Second, why you should go to Pre-K Mondays: